How an Austrian Songwriter Wrote a Kilometer of Music, Launched the Romantic Period, and Preserved the Traditions of Haydn, Mozart, and Beethoven

 Schubert was born in Vienna, Austria in 1797, and he died there in 1828.
 He composed compulsively throughout his short life, completing over 1,500 musical pieces (“Franz Schubert; Music, para 1).

 Schubert especially enjoyed composing lieder, which were German songs.
-In fact, he liked writing songs so much that he wrote over 600 of them (Randel 596).
+He liked writing songs so much that he wrote over 600 of them (Randel 596).

 As a point of comparison, this is more than twice the output of the Beatles, who wrote 237 songs between the four of them (“List of songs recorded by the Beatles” para 1).